kkillion43/Stats2_Project2/README.md

 <hr>

 ## Complimenting NFL Police Breakdown -
-_After also experiencing College and NFL life with the Colts, I knew there was a big difference In-Season and Off-Season, especially with the 1-2 year guys._
+_This was conducted out of pure curiosity after my teammate, James Hardy, was found dead in a river in Indiana June 2017.
+After also experiencing College and NFL life with the Colts, I knew there was a big difference In-Season and Off-Season, especially with the 1-2 year guys.
+I felt like the Colts did a great job showing us financial responsibility, however, there could be some minor adjustments to make it even better like with anything else.
+When addressing the public matters, the only stress in regarding Off Season activities is be smart and show you past cases of what can happen.
+Here, I show the obvious spike in Off Season acitivity, but more interestingly, the Domestic Violence overcomes Drugs during this time.
+I believe there needs to be another outlet for the youngsters of the NFL because you really do think it won't happen to you and you have a massive influx in time.
+I believe organizations could cut down on Off Season activity and intervene more with Charity activities and other required services of the 1-2 year guys to keep them busy while doing positive for the organization.
+A stagnet mind is the devil's playground._

 ## Introduction